darknesspwnsu/tppc-faqbot/CONTRIBUTING.md

 ---

-## How Claude Should Assist on This Project
+## How Contributors Should Assist on This Project

-Claude is being used as an **additional set of architectural eyes**, not just an implementation tool.
+Contributors are expected to act as an **additional set of architectural eyes**, not just implementation tools.

 ### High-Priority Areas to Focus On